Shanghai Shimao Festival City

-Shimao International Plaza (上海世茂国际广场) is a 333.3 m tall skyscraper of 60 stories in Shanghai's Huangpu District.
+Shanghai Shimao Festival City (上海世茂广场), previously known as Shimao International Plaza (上海世茂国际广场), is a 333.3 m tall skyscraper of 60 stories in Shanghai's Huangpu District.
 It was completed in 2006 under the design of Ingenhoven, Overdiek und Partner, East China Architecture and Design Institute.

-Shimao International Plaza has two spires on its top, which make its total construction height to 333.3 metres.
+Shanghai Shimao Festival City has two spires on its top, which make its total construction height to 333.3 metres.
 Most of the building (the upper 48 floors) houses, Conrad Shanghai, a luxury hotel with 728 rooms known as Le Royal Méridien Shanghai prior to January 1, 2022.
 The building also includes a 9 floor shopping mall and 3 floors of exclusive clubs.

 Shanghai Shimao Group bought the original developer of the tower, Wan Xiang Group, in 2001 and the name of the building was changed.